Metropolis of Kyiv: Organization and structure

-The Metropolitanate of Kyiv had autonomy within the Ecumenical Patriarchate of Constantinople.
+The Metropolis of Kyiv had autonomy within the Ecumenical Patriarchate of Constantinople.
 Saint Michael I is considered to be the first metropolitan of Kyiv and all of Rus.
 Under Grand Prince Volodymyr, in addition to Kyiv and Tmutorokan, there were Pereiaslav, Novgorod, and Chernihiv dioceses.
 Later there were Rostov, Vladimir, Belgorod, Polatsk, Turiv, Yuri (on the river Ros), and others.
 Chronicles show that at the beginning of the 11th century there were more than 100 churches in Kyiv.
 The Cathedral of the Assumption of the Blessed Virgin Mary (Tithe Church), built in 996, became the cathedral under Volodymyr the Great.
 The abbot of the Tithe Church was Bishop Nastas Korsunianin.